worldbank/gld/Support/B - Country Survey Details/IDN/SAKERNAS/Labor_Status_and_Labor_Force_Participation.md

 Question 6 = 1: have a job but are not temporarily working
 ```

-Because the questionnaire is desinged in such way that people who have job will be led to question 8, question 6 is the minimum requirement for "being employed".
+Because the questionnaire is designed in such way that people who have job will be led to question 8, question 6 is the minimum requirement for "being employed".
 Thus `lstatus=2` *(unemployed)* is:
 ```
 Question 6 = 2: people who do not have work
 Question 13 = 1: seeking a job